pkolaczk/fclones/README.md

     fclones -h

-### Notes
+### Notes on quoting and path globbing
 * On Unix-like systems, when using globs, one must be very careful to avoid accidental expansion of globs by the shell.
   In many cases having globs expanded by the shell instead of by `fclones` is not what you want.
-Therefore you need to quote globs:
+In such cases, you need to quote the globs:

       fclones . -R --names '*.jpg'

-* On Windows, in the default terminal, quotes are not removed before passing the arguments to the program, and globs are not expanded, therefore you need to pass globs unquoted:
+* On Windows, the default shell doesn't remove quotes before passing the arguments to the program, therefore you need to pass globs unquoted:

       fclones . -R --names *.jpg

+* On Windows, the default shell doesn't support path globbing, therefore wildcard characters such as * and ? used in paths will be passed literally, and they are likely to create invalid paths.
+For example, the following command that searches for duplicate files in the current directory in Bash, will likely fail in the default Windows shell:

+      fclones *

+  If you need path globbing, and your shell does not support it, use a combination of recursive search `-R` with `--depth` limit and built-in path globbing provided by `--names` or `--paths`.

 ## Installation

 ### Supported Platforms